starrymedia/upticknetworkdocs/basics/tokens.md

 # Tokens

-Learn about the the different types of tokens available in Uptick. {synopsis}
+Learn about the the different types of tokens available in Uptick.

 ## Introduction